The IDA Institute Faculty

 Kimberly Martini Carvell is the Executive Director of the Help Me Grow National Center which provides technical assistance and support to a network of over 25 affiliate states across the country working to build comprehensive early childhood systems.
 The Help Me Grow national network functions as a community of practice that supports affiliates to implement Help Me Grow systems as well as promote refinement and enhancement of the model itself, in part through the diffusion of system enhancing innovations such as Care Coordination Collaborative and Mid-Level Developmental Assessment (MLDA).
 The foundational assessment integrated into the MLDA is the IDA-2 and Kimberly continues to be an active IDA Institute faculty member leading IDA-2 presentations and training.

-Chris Vater is the founder of Impact Quality Associates, his media production and consulting company.
+Chris Vater is the founder of Impact Quality Associates, an educational media production and consulting company.
 In his role as Media Director at the IDA Institute, Chris produced and is responsible for our online presence, virtual classroom and self-guided learning platform for IDA-2 training.
 He administers the process for all new trainees and is a valuable resource for technical support.
-Chris also volunteers his time to the Raoul Wallenberg Children’s Foundation International (RWCFI), producing media and developing a youth leadership and media training program.
+Chris also volunteers his time to the Raoul Wallenberg Children’s Foundation International (RWCFI), leading the organization, producing related media, and developing a youth leadership, entrepreneurship, and media training program.